-Corporate governance
+• Corporate governance

 Extent of transparency in the entity's dealings with various stakeholders, financial prudence and compliance with extant laws and regulations is seen closely.
+The market reputation of the group/entity is also factored in while assigning the ratings.